If you’ve been avoiding us, some of the below emergencies WILL eventually happen – the same happens if you never put oil in your car!

-- Decide if the tooth is an adult or baby tooth
+- Decide if the tooth is an adult or baby tooth and read below.

 - Anything longer than about 7 minutes means the tooth has little chance of surviving long-term.

-Front tooth pushed back (Subluxated)
+Front tooth pushed back (Subluxated) but not knocked out:

 It is important that the front teeth are repositioned so the back teeth can touch ASAP.

 If it’s a small piece nowhere near the gum, it will probably be OK for a week or two before you see us.
 Anything larger will need a visit to the dentist, to try to avoid a root canal/endodontic treatment or extraction.

 If it’s only sensitive to cold/sweets, this is good.
 It’s probably going to be an easy fix or even just advice on brushing differently.
 But DON’T leave it in the hope it goes away.
 How long would you drive your car with the oil light on or smoke coming out of the bonnet?